Building the Foundation – 10 Sessions

-The “What’s Your Story” Filmmaking class is part of our Making Our Community News program.
-This particular class provides a unique opportunity for children between the ages of 4 and 18 to work with professional filmmakers to learn how to interview, film, and produce footage.
-This course will engage students in the power of film by providing them with hands-on experience in filmmaking, while also teaching them about the Asheville community.
+This particular class provides a unique opportunity for 10 teenagers between the ages of 13 and 18 to work with local documentary filmmaker, Troy Burnette, to learn how to interview, film, and produce footage.
+This course will engage students in the power of film and storytelling by providing them with hands-on experience in filmmaking while also teaching them about the Asheville community.

-The goals of this class is for each participant to be able to:
+The goals of the filmmaking class is for each participant to be able to:

 - Learn the principles of effective visual and audible storytelling.